 The percentage system is the one where the original marks obtained by the student are converted to a percentage, after which they are assigned to a category of ranks known as divisions.

-Distinction means above 75%, the first division means between 60 and 75%, second division means 50 and 60% and third division means 40 to 50%.
+Distinction means above 75%, the first division means between 60 and 75%, the second division means 50 and 60% and the third division means 40 to 50%.

 In the case of the CGPA, the student is awarded in point form.
 For example, if an individual earns the letter A, then it is 9 points in the CGPA system.

 In many of the abroad platforms like America and Canada, they considered a minimum cutoff GPA as an essential requirement to get enrolled in the bachelors and masters degree programs.

 - It takes the pressure off the students at every level

 Already the students are under a lot of pressure in order to do their best according to his or their capability.
 In general, the gradation system does not focus on the students’ actual scores in an official manner so, therefore, each and every student is not segregated on the basis of their marks obtained.

 In the continuous rat race, this gradation system does not let any student feel inferior because of one or two fewer marks obtained.